autonity/mainnet-gv-data/README.md

 # Important notes

 - Do not use existing keys/addresses from previous genesises, instead generate new ones.
+- Ensure you isolate your Bakerloo/Mainnet validators from each other for safety and security (e.g. do not use the same IP as you supplied for Bakerloo, in case there is overlap in running the two nodes).
 - Ensure you have contributed your GV data for Bakerloo genesis (https://github.com/autonity/bakerloo-gv-data) **before** you contribute your Mainnet GV data to this repo, as it is mandatory to take part in the genesis of Bakerloo to take part in the genesis of Mainnet.
 - You have been issued with a new Mainnet UUID, which you should use for this submission (*not* the UUID that was used for submitting your Bakerloo data).
 - Avoid using Hetzner IP addresses to prevent clustering with a single cloud provider (this will be checked too and you may be asked to resubmit your enode).